kniffen/trucksim-telemetry-to-txt/README.md

 Download and install the 󠀠󠀠󠀠󠀠[scs-sdk-plugin](https://github.com/RenCloud/scs-sdk-plugin) by [RenCloud](https://github.com/RenCloud) in your ETS2 and/or ATS plugins folder

 ## How to use
-Create a `template.txt` file with the desired content Example
+Create a `template.txt` file with the desired content<br/>
+Example:
 ```txt
 Truck: {truck.make.name} {truck.model.name}
 Speed: {truck.speed.kph} km/h